Soybean sprout: History

-It is assumed that soybean sprouts have been eaten since the Three Kingdoms of Korea.
-Records of kongnamul cultivation are found in an early 13th century medical book, Emergency Folk Medicine Remedies, published in Goryeo.
-The book states that in 935, during the foundation of Goryeo, a Taebong general, Bae Hyeon-gyeong, offered soybean sprouts to starving soldiers.

-Cooking methods of soybean sprout dishes are listed in Farm Management, a Joseon farming and living book.
-Another Joseon document, Literary Miscellany of Seongho, states that the poor used soybean sprouts to make juk (rice porridge).
-According to Complete Works of Cheongjanggwan, an essay collection from the Joseon era, soybean sprout was one of the main foods consumed during times of famine.
+The earliest surviving textual references to soybean sprouts are found in Chinese sources.
+The Shennong bencao jing (compiled no later than the Han period) mentions dadou huangjuan (大豆黃卷), a term later medical commentators glossed as “soybean sprouts”.
+Chinese agricultural literature also records methods for producing bean sprouts; the Nongzheng quanshu states of sprout cultivation that “soybean sprouts are done the same way” (大豆芽同此).

+In Korea, soybean sprouts are documented by the early 13th century.
+The Hyangyak gugeupbang records them under the name daedu-hwang (大豆黃), and later Korean works describe their cultivation and culinary use.

+Soybean sprouts later became an important ingredient in several East Asian cuisines.

 Culinary use

 Korea

 Soybean sprouts are one of the most common and basic ingredients in Korean cuisine.
 In Korean, the word kongnamul (콩나물) refers to both the soybean sprouts themselves and the namul (seasoned vegetable dish) made from soybean sprouts.
 The namul dish, made by stir-frying soybean sprouts with sesame oil and simmering it, is a common dish for jesa (ancestral rite).
 Another common side dish is kongnamul-muchim, made by seasoning boiled soybean sprouts.
 Soybean sprouts are also used in bibimbap and varieties of jjim dishes, such as agwi-jjim (braised angler).
 Sometimes, kongnamul-bap (rice cooked with soybean sprouts) eaten with herbed soy sauce constitutes a rustic meal.
 Clear soup made with soybean sprouts is called kongnamul-guk, which can also be served cold in summer.
 Kongnamul-gukbap or kongnamul-haejangguk (soybean sprout hangover soup) is usually served in a ttukbaegi (earthenware pot) with the rice in the bottom and the soup poured over the top.
 In contemporary South Korea, a spicy pork bulgogi dish made with a large number of soybean sprouts, called kongnamul-bulgogi (or kongbul, is popular among young people.